abbiedaniel/salesforce-maintenance/PD1-Notes.md

   		- APIs (fire)
   - Subscribe to Platform Events Only:
   	- Lightning Web Components (subscribe)
+   		- use lightning-emp-api to subscribe to any type of platform event published

   - Publish Behavior:
   	- Publish After Commit: don't want event to fire if Apex fails